-GreAT is one of four running projects investigating different strategies to counteract aviation’s impact on climate change (granted from H2020 Call LC-MG-1-6-2019 « Aviation operations impact on climate change »).
-The three sister projects ClimOP (GA No 875503), ACACIA (GA No 875036) and ALTERNATE (GA No 875538) started at the same time.
-All four projects, administrated by INEA agency, aim for an intense research exchange and joint dissemination activities throughout their whole duration.
+GreAT is part of the ACGA cluster regrouping four sister projects granted under the H2020 Call LC-MG-1-6-2019 « Aviation operations impact on climate change ».
+Like GreAT, the three sister projects ClimOP (GA No 875503), ACACIA (GA No 875036) and ALTERNATE (GA No 875538) started in January 2020.
+All four projects, administrated by CINEA, aim at intensive research exchange as well as joint dissemination activities throughout the project duration.

 Climate assessment of innovative mitigation strategies towards operational improvements in aviation (ClimOP)

-- Determine innovative operational improvements (OI) to reduce impact on climate (electric taxiing, flexible runway usage, intelligent runway lights, optimised and flexible TMA operations, intermediate stops, formation flights etc.)
+- Determine innovative operational improvements (OI) to reduce climate impact (electric taxiing, flexible runway usage, intelligent runway lights, optimised and flexible TMA operations, intermediate stops, formation flights etc.);

 Advancing the science for aviation and climate (ACACIA)

-- To put all aviation effects on a common scale that will allow providing an updated climate impact assessment.
+- To put all aviation effects on a common scale that will allow an updated climate impact assessment;

 - To provide the knowledge basis and strategic guidance for future implementation of mitigation options, giving robust recommendations for no-regret strategies for achieving reduced climate impact of aviation.

 - Enlarge the sustainable aviationfuel (SAF) framework, in both technical and economic areas, starting with the possible use of more feedstocks and sustainable production pathways than the existing ones.